Since 2016 I have lived in Ariege, France. My current work is concerned with a phenomenological approach to representing mountain landscapes.

 I’ve worked outside of the studio context in a number of ways including site specific performance at Antifest 09 in Kuopio, Finland and drawing and video in Art Now Cornwall 2007, Tate Gallery St Ives.
 I’ve taught modules in drawing and performance at Leamington Spa Foundation, Coventry University and recently I’ve led drawing workshops at Cardiff Metropolitan University.
-I’ve run numerous performance practice workshops, including LADA DIY09 workshop focused on embodiement and landscape on the moorlands of West Penwith.
+I’ve run numerous performance practice workshops, including LADA DIY09 workshop focused on embodiment and landscape on the moorlands of West Penwith.
 From 2007 to 2013 I was a Co-Director of ALIAS.
 From 1997 I was Director and curator of Art Surgery an independent artist led project including Real Art (and a sense of place) 1997 and Tract 2007.
 I commissioned and worked with over a hundred and fifty artists and artist groups, including Andre Stitt, Bobby Baker, Alastair Maclennan, French Mottershead and Roland Miller to name a few.
-From 2012 to 2016 I was Co-Director of CAZ a not for profit artist led space/project/network based in Penzance, Cornwall, committed to supporting the development of contemporary art practice in Cornwall by providing artists and their national/international peers access to a creative hub offering opportunities to exhibit, dialogue, collaborate, network and engage critically.
+From 2010 to 2015 I was a Co-Director of CAZ a not for profit artist led space/project/network based in Penzance, Cornwall, committed to supporting the development of contemporary art practice in Cornwall by providing artists and their national/international peers access to a creative hub offering opportunities to exhibit, dialogue, collaborate, network and engage critically.
+In 2014